BHARATH-V-P/Targeted-Social-Media-Platform-Analysis-Mobile-Laptop-User/README.md

 1. Prepare your dataset: Place your dataset in the data/ directory.
 Ensure it is named Social+Media+Data+for+DSBA (2).csv or adjust the script accordingly.
 2. Open the Jupyter Notebook: jupyter notebook "SOCIAL_MEDIA_CLASSIFICATION_MODEL.ipynb" The script will:
-   - Preprocess the raw data
-   - Train and evaluate models
+   - Data Preprocessing: Handles missing values, normalization and encoding of all predictors as needed.
-   - Perform neccessary feature engineering
+   - Perform EDA neccessary for optimum model training.
-   - Perform Hyperparameter tuning
-   - Evaluate different models based on specific preprocessing done prior to model training.
+   - Keep track on performance improvements upon specific preprocessing technique used.
+   - Feature Engineering: Includes permutation importance and feature selection.
+   - Model Training: Utilizes Random Forest Classifier, SVC, Logistic Regression, XGB and LGB.
+   - Voting Classifier Combines models to enhance overall performance.
+   - Save results in the results/ directory.
    - Keep track of specific KPI metrics such as precision_recall curve and rov_curves to understand model behavior for specific preprocessed datasets
-3. Review the results:
+4. Review the results:
    Evaluation Metrics: Found in results/evaluation_metrics.txt
    Predictions: Found in results/predictions.csv

 ## Features

    - Data Preprocessing: Handles missing values, normalization, and encoding.
-   - Create different datasets based on two distinct preferred devices
+   - Create different datasets based on two distinct preferred devices, mobile and laptop device,
    - Identifying Outliers to identify characterestics of the extreme values
    - Create 3 different preprocessing pipelines for both datasets.
-   - Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost , and LGB.
+   - Model Training: Utilizes Logistic Regression, Random Forest Classification, XGBoost and LGB.
    - Perform necessary hyperparameter tuning using Grid Search CV.
    - Model Evaluation using ROC curve and precision-recall curve
    - Analyse models based on prediction probabilities.